BinDong314/FasTensor/README.md

 This package contains the FastTensor, a new version of ArrayUDF from the project SDS (Scientific Data Services) framework at LBNL.
 This project is supported by the DOE.
 Please see copyright at the end.

+FasTensor, formerly known as ArrayUDF, is a generic parallel programming model for big data analyses with any user-defined functions (UDF).
+These functions may express data analysis operations from traditional database (DB) systems to advanced machine learning pipelines.
+FasTensor exploits the structural-locality in the multidimensional arrays to automate file operations, data partitioning, communication, parallel execution, and common data management operations.

+FasTensor has the same idea as the MapReduce and Apache Spark to reduce the programming efforts.
+But, FasTensor is orders of magnitude faster than them because it is directly defined and executed on the multidimensional array, as shown below.
+Even comparing with highly optimized code in TensorFlow, FasTensor can achieve up to 13X performance speedup in executing expensive steps in CNN.
+FasTensor can scale up to over 10,000 CPU cores on supercomputers efficiently.

 Please report any problem you've encountered in using this package to  Bin Dong: dbin@lbl.gov

 1, Required software packages: